Property A and the existence of a Markov process with a trivial Poisson boundary: Introduction

 \item For every $g \in G$ we have

-\end{enumerate} \end{theorem} The second condition above implies the triviality of the Poisson boundary of the Markov chain defined by $P$ and any initial probability of $X$, but it is not equivalent to it.
+\end{enumerate} \end{theorem} The second condition above implies the triviality of the Poisson boundary of the Markov chain defined by $P$ and any initial probability of $G$, but it is not equivalent to it.
 One can think of this condition as a metric uniform version of the condition for triviality of the Poisson boundary (the sufficient condition for triviality of the Poisson boundary of the Markov chain for any initial probability, requires a convergence of the sequence of products that is much more tame). \\ \\ The above theorem is stated for finitely generated groups, but applies in a more general metric setting of bounded geometry.
-The structure of this note is as following - in section 2 we will give the necessary background on bounded geometry, property A and the Poisson boundary of a Markov process (this background will be far from complete, since a complete background on any of the mentioned topics is far beyond the scope of this note).
-In section 3 we will prove theorem \ref{Poisson-group} for the general case of metric spaces with bounded geometry.
+The structure of this note is as following - in section 2 we will give the necessary background on property A (for discrete metric spaces of bounded geometry) and on the Poisson boundary of a Markov process (this background will be far from complete, since a complete background on any of the mentioned topics is far beyond the scope of this note.
+Regarding property A, the interested reader can consult \cite{YuNo} for a gentle exposition on this subject and \cite{Will} for an extensive survey.
+Regarding Possion boundary of Markov processes, the interested reader can consult \cite{Kaim} and the references mentioned in it).
+In section 3 we will prove theorem \ref{Poisson-group} for the general case of metric spaces with bounded geometry. \\ \\

+The author wants to thank Uri Bader and Amos Nevo for introducing him to the Poisson boundary and to Piotr Nowak for reading an early draft of this article.